 Basic net income or loss per share is based upon the weighted average number of common shares outstanding during the period.
 Diluted net income or loss per share is based upon the weighted average number of common shares outstanding during the period, plus the effect of additional weighted average common equivalent shares outstanding during the period when the effect of adding such shares is dilutive.
-Common equivalent shares result from the assumed exercise of outstanding stock options and warrants (the proceeds of which are then assumed to have been used to repurchase outstanding stock using the treasury stock method).
-In addition, the assumed proceeds under the treasury stock method include the average unrecognized compensation expense of stock options that are in-the-money.
+Common equivalent shares result from the assumed conversion of preferred stock and the exercise of outstanding stock options and warrants (the proceeds of which are then assumed to have been used to repurchase outstanding stock using the treasury stock method).
+In addition, the assumed proceeds under the treasury stock method include the average unrecognized compensation expense of stock options that are in-themoney.
 This results in the "assumed" buyback of additional shares, thereby reducing the dilutive impact of stock options and warrants.
-Common equivalent shares have not been included in the net loss per share calculations for three months ended March 31, 2011, because the effect of including them would have been anti-dilutive.
+Common equivalent shares have not been included in the net loss per share calculations for three and six months ended June 30, 2011, because the effect of including them would have been anti-dilutive.